Carolyn L. Rochester, MD

 Our Assembly is led by the following people.

-The Planning Committee chaired by Rebecca H. Crouch, DPT, MS, PT.
-This Committee is responsible for formulating the long term plans and projects for the Pulmonary Rehabilitation Assembly.
+The Planning Committee chaired by Melissa Bednarek, PT, DPT, PhD.
+This Committee is responsible for formulating the long-term plans and projects for the Pulmonary Rehabilitation Assembly.

-The Program Committee chaired by Anne E. Holland, PhD.
+The Program Committee chaired by Sally J. Singh, PhD.
 This Committee is charged with planning offerings at the International Conference.
 In addition to presentations and posters that emerge from abstract submissions, this Committee develops symposia and sessions of interests to members of our Assembly.

-The Executive Committee is chaired by Roger Goldstein, MD.
+The Executive Committee is chaired by Carolyn L. Rochester, MD.
 This Committee coordinates the activities of the Assembly.

-We welcome new members and are eager to help members become involved in our activities.
+We are eager to help members become involved in our activities.
 Feel free to contact us at firstname.lastname@example.org with your suggestions and requests.